Lochia: Complications

 In general, lochia has an odor similar to that of normal menstrual fluid.
-Any offensive odor or change to a greenish color indicates contamination by organisms such as chlamydia or staph saprophyticus.
+Any offensive odor or change to a greenish color indicates contamination by organisms such as Chlamydia or Staphylococcus saprophyticus.

 Lochia that is retained within the uterus is known as lochiostasis or lochioschesis, and can result in lochiometra (distention of the uterus - pushing it out of shape).
 Lochiorrhea describes an excessive flow of lochia and can indicate infection.